 Unlike most open fireplaces, RSF fireplaces don't have flue dampers.
-Instead, the system is sealed by closing the door, and the amount of air entering the firebox is controlled by the combustion air control lever (see Figure 2).
+Instead, the system is sealed by closing the door, and the amount of air entering the firebox is controlled by the combustion air control lever on the front of the fireplace on the right below the door (see Figure 2) which can be moved left or right.
 Setting the air control lever all the way open (towards the right) will allow the maximum amount of air into the firebox.
 Closing the air control (towards the left) will reduce the amount of air entering the firebox.